 Not all carbs behave the same way in the body.
 Refined and simple carbs get absorbed quickly, and they raise the blood glucose and blood insulin levels quickly – these are also categorized as high-glycemic index foods.

-On the other hand, complex carbs like dietary fiber get digested and absorbed slowly, and a few other carbs like sugar alcohols (sorbitol, xylitol, mannitol, and other polyols) do not get digested.
+On the other hand, complex carbs like dietary fiber get digested and absorbed slowly.
+Other carbohydrates like sugar alcohols (sorbitol, xylitol, mannitol, and other polyols) come from plant products and are altered through a chemical process.
+These sugar substitutes are not well absorbed, provide fewer calories, and may even have a slight laxative effect.

 So, the food companies started a new trend – Net Carbs, which excludes the sugar alcohols, dietary fiber content, and glycerine from the total carb content (1).